math-kuanyang/math-kuanyang.github.io/_portfolio/emission_markets_3.md

 The model could be better improved and more close to reality if we:
 1. Fine tune the generated Fuel Switching Process
 2. The strategy has to have time gap with the Fuel Switching Process.
 And we have to be aware it may not fully switch to another fuel, but could be x% for gas and 1-x% for coal (non-linear feature).

+# Codes
+Codes are availble to download from my repository.